paintparty/bling/resources/docs/Bling-Q3-roadmap.md

 ### Editor integration
-For Fireworks, publish editor plugins/extensions/integrations for Emacs, VS Code, and IntelliJ.
+We would like to publish Fireworks editor plugins/extensions/integrations for Emacs, VS Code, and IntelliJ.
 These are fairly simple extensions that just involve some basic form rewriting for wrapping/unwrapping forms.
-I've already created initial working versions locally for all the 3 editors listed above.
+Initial working versions have been created locally for all the 3 editors listed above.

 ### Documentation of interactive workflow.
 Produce written and/or video documentation a live hot-reloading dev environment for JVM Clojure, powered by Fireworks and Bling, with versions for both Leiningen and Deps.
-I recently [merged a PR that that adds this to the library `test-refresh`](https://github.com/jakemcc/test-refresh/pull/91) .
+I recently [merged a PR that that adds this to the library `test-refresh`](https://github.com/jakemcc/test-refresh/pull/91).
 This sort of thing could also potentially be incorporated into other similar projects such as `metabase/hawk` and `tonsky/clj-reload`.
 I think this could have a potentially significant value for some newcomers to Clojure.

 ### Call-site options for quick formatting changes.